 One benefit of collection only is that it allows the buyer to examine the bike before handing over their cash, which means less chance of any complaints.

-If you’re going to ship the kids bike, then make sure you’ve worked out how you are going to pack it, how much it is going to cost, which courier you’re going to use and, very importantly, when you will be able to send it.
+If you’re going to courier the kids bike, then make sure you’ve worked out how you are going to pack it, how much it is going to cost, which courier you’re going to use and, very importantly, when you will be able to send it.

 Decide your price